This accessibility statement applies to www.lisburncastlereagh.gov.uk.

 Non-compliance with the accessibility regulations

 Some images contain text, so people using a screen reader will not be able to read the information.
 This doesn't meet WCAG 2.1 success criterion 1.4.5 (Images of Text).
-We plan to remove or replace images containing text by December 2020.
-When we publish new content we’ll make sure our use of images meets accessibility standards.
+When we publish new content we’ll make sure our use of images meets accessibility standards and include relevant ALT text where approriate.
+We plan to resolve this issue by October 2023.

 PDFs and other electronic documents